MikeyZat/detest/README.md

 Check out the [Example React application project](https://github.com/MikeyZat/detest-example) for a complex example, including integrating the **de-test** into CI pipeline.

 ## How it works
+After parsing and extracting test case suites from the configuration file, `detest` uses [Pupeteer](https://github.com/puppeteer/puppeteer) to validate a web application in a headless browser.
+To evaluate each test case, it uses the [node-tap library](https://github.com/tapjs/node-tap), which is a super-light and efficient unit testing library.
+Combining these two tools together, we get extremely fast and precise design testing library, with clear interface and straightforward output.

 ## Motivation